Docstrings

 correction, derivative = false)

-You must choose a compression method and a correction method, as described below.
+For finer control, you must choose a compression method and a correction method, as described below.

 Compression